As one of our curriculum drivers is communication, we aim to give our children the very best start when developing their vocabulary.

 Each half term, teachers think carefully about the new vocabulary that they want children to learn.
 Then, they send out a vocabulary builder to all children.
 This goes home, so that children can practise their new words at home as well as at school.
 These are also on display in classes and regularly referred to by teachers during lessons.

-These can be found when you click on the year group pages in the 'learning' tab.
+These are updated on the website each term, and can be found when you click on the year group pages in the 'learning' tab.

 We are very fortunate at Heathlands Primary Academy and Pre-school.
 We have a lot of outdoor space, including our Forest School area - "The Spinney".